 The operation was done arthroscopically, a minimally invasive technique that involved making three tiny incisions – one for the camera and two for access to the inner workings of the joint.
 I still can’t understand how orthopaedic surgeons can get in there and sew up a few centimetres of slippery cartilage, all while looking at a screen, when I can’t even sew a Scout badge on my daughter’s uniform without bungling it up and swearing profusely.

 The cartilage is a bit like fibreglass – although it is smooth on the outside, it is made up of lots of tiny filament-like strands.
 In my case, the surgeon put sutures around all of the frayed strands and closed up the gap.
 There was another slight complication in that fluid from the joint had leaked out through the gap in my cartilage and formed a hard, painful cyst on the outside of my knee.
-Impingement – when a lump catches on nerves or soft tissue – from had been causing pain and swelling, but I was promised that, once the tear had been repaired, the cyst would subside.
+Impingement – when a lump catches on nerves or soft tissue – from the cyst had been causing pain and swelling, but I was promised that, once the tear had been repaired, the cyst would subside.

 My recovery was awful.
 As a single mum of two young-ish kids, my world suddenly got way more complicated.
 While there was minimal pain, having my knee in a semi-rigid brace, held at a 30-degree angle, all day and all night, was annoying.
 Not being able to put any weight on my left leg for four weeks, and unable to drive for two, was nothing short of infuriating.